languages are one of the major branches of the Indo-European Language family. There are three major branches, West

 Indo-European names for the Sun, such as Surya.
 There is a third sister called

-Black Zorya who represents Night in folklore.
+Black Zorya who represents Night in folklore, or as some say, the Northern Lights.
 The three are the daughters of

 Many Slavic Gods and Goddesses appear as heroes or heroines in Slavic